rasika-jay/aws-bastion-host/README.md

 4. Consider using something like `checkov` for scanning Terraform code
 5. Rotate SSH keys frequently
 6. Enable MFA for SSH
+7. Use a non-default SSH port
+8. Ensure VPC ACL is locked to required ports and sources

 # Bonus questions
 1. CloudWatch Alarm - please see `cloudwatch.tf`